jantman/serverspec-extended-types/README.md

 * A ``virtualenv`` type to make expectations about a Python Virtualenv, its ``pip`` and ``python`` versions, and packages installed in it.
 This also works for system-wide Python if ``pip`` is installed.
-* A ``http_get`` type to perform an HTTP GET request (specifying a port number, the ``Host:`` header to set, and the path to request) and make expectations about whether the request times out, its status code, headers, and response body.
+* A ``http_get`` type to perform an HTTP GET request (specifying a port number, the ``Host:`` header to set, and the path to request) and make expectations about whether the request times out, its status code, headers, response body, and JSON content (if the response body is parsable as JSON).
 * A ``bitlbee`` type to actually connect via IRC to a running [bitlbee](http://www.bitlbee.org/) IRC gateway and authenticate to it, and make expectations that the connection and authentication worked, and what version of Bitlbee is running.